russellmcdonell/pyDMNrules/README.md

 The function test() reads the test data, passes it through the decide() function and assembles the results which are returned to the caller.
 ### Unit Test data table(s)
 The 'Test' spreadsheet must contain Unit Test data tables.
-- Each Unit Test data table must be named with a 'Business Concept' from the Glossary.
+- Each Unit Test data table must be named with a 'Business Concept'.
 - The heading of the table must be Variables from the Glossary associated with the Business Concept.
 - The data, in each column, must be valid input data for the associated Variable.
 - Each row is considered a unit test data set.